eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

-Ideally, web development and test automation goes hand in hand, so that the people who develop the websites, would also do (at least a bit of) test automation.
-However, more often than not this is not the case and that causes trouble to test automation developers.
+Ideally, web development and test automation goes hand in hand, so that the people who develop the websites, would also do (at least a bit of) test automation, or be aware of it.
+However, more often than not this is not the case and that causes trouble for test automation developers.
-Websites are usually creates "UX first", which is good for the users, but it typically means more work for the test automation developers.
+Websites are often created with "UX first" approach, which is good for the users, but it typically means more work for the test automation developers.

-Nowadays, websites are created with modern frameworks, which generates nice looking websites from templates.
-Most often this causes developers to forget to add unique `id` attributes to elements, so we need alternative locators for our elements.
+Nowadays, websites are created with modern frameworks, which generate nice looking websites from templates.
+Pretty often developers forget to add unique `id` attributes to elements, so we need alternative locators for our elements.

 This is where XPaths step in.
-Sure enough, there are other locators with SeleniumLibrary and Browser than XPaths and IDs, but quite often using an XPath is the only way to find a truly unique identifier for an element.
+Sure enough, there are other locator strategies with SeleniumLibrary and Browser than XPaths and IDs (like CSS paths), but quite often using an XPath is the only way to find both a functional and unique identifier for an element.

-A trick with XPaths is to get a locator which is accurate enough to get your element, but not too accurate as to make the test case too fragile.
+The trick to XPaths is to make a locator which is accurate enough to pinpoint your element, but not too exact as to make it fragile, and fast to break.
-If a website is prone to change, using bad XPaths is a good way to find ourself in a swamp of refactoring and debugging.
-A good mind set for XPaths is to keep them as short as possible.
+If a website is likely to change, using bad XPath strategies is an easy way to find ourself in a swamp of refactoring and debugging.
+A good mindset for XPaths is to keep them short, but understandable.
 Shorter XPaths mean fewer places for it to break and less time wasted on unnecessary debugging.
+If they do break, as long as they still make sense, you can make replacement locators.

 A few general tips for good XPath usage:

 1. Don't use the browser's `Copy XPath` button.
-This will give you a way too obscure and accurate XPath.
-For example, Firefox gives the XPath for the Bad Flask App dropdown menu as `/html/body/section[1]/nav/div/a`, which will break from the slightest change to the structure and is also unnecessarily long.
-All elements should be behind `/html/body`, so your XPaths should **always** start `//` when testing websites.
+This will give you too obscure, segmented and precise XPath.
+For example, Firefox's XPath for the Bad Flask App's dropdown menu is `/html/body/section[1]/nav/div/a`, which is long, has 6 strictly ordered parts of generic type, and uses no unique attributes.
+Any changes to element types, the page's structure, or the order of those elements will break the locator.
+Also, since all elements should be behind `/html/body`, good XPaths should **always** simply start with `//` when testing websites.
 2. Ensure your locator matches **exactly** 1 element.
-The first element that matches the a given XPath is used even if there are multiple matching XPaths.
+The first element that matches to a given XPath is used even if there are multiple matches found.
 In theory it's safe to use an XPath if your element is the first element matched, but a small change in the website can change the order and cause unexpected behaviour.
 3. Always **test your locator** in the console before adding it to your test case.
 You can `ctrl+F` in the `inspector` tab of the developer tools or you can use the `console` tab to use basic JavaScript queries to get your XPath, such as `$x("//path/to/my/element");`.
-4. Use variables whenever possible.
-Store your XPaths in variables, so you need to fix only 1 XPath if the test breaks and you don't need to go searching for all occurences of hard-coded locators in your tests.
+4. Use variables to store and use your XPaths in the tests.
+If one locator is used in many places, you will need to fix it once, and you don't need to look for all occurences of hard-coded values in your code.
+Additionally, the variable name can further clarify what the XPath was pointing to, so it is easier to fix it when it stops pointing anywhere.

 ## Exercise